-Although it may not be a legal requirement to insure your home, it can cover you for huge costs if your home is damaged by fire, flooding, subsidence or if your belongings are stolen.
+Although it may not be a legal requirement to insure your home, having the right home insurance policy in place can protect you against paying out huge costs if your property is damaged by fire, flooding, subsidence or if your belongings are stolen.

 Home insurance comes in two types:

 You can buy these policies separately or in a combined home insurance policy.